| Drugmaker

 for its Claritin allergy drug, as required

+by law.
 The company granted secret discounts

 on Claritin to two large HMOs, Pacificare